python/cpython/Doc/howto/doanddont.rst

 should not normally be caught by user code), using a bare ``except:`` is almost never a good idea.
 In situations where you need to catch all "normal" errors, such as in a framework that runs callbacks, you can catch the base class for all normal exceptions, :exc:`Exception`.
-Unfortunately in Python2 it is possible for third-party code to raise exceptions that do not inherit from :exc:`Exception`, so in Python 2.x there are some cases where you may have to use a bare ``except:`` and manually re-raise the exceptions you don't want
+Unfortunately in Python 2.x it is possible for third-party code to raise exceptions that do not inherit from :exc:`Exception`, so in Python 2.x there are some cases where you may have to use a bare ``except:`` and manually re-raise the exceptions you don't want